Japan June exports strengthen but China clouds outlook

 "The pace of Japan's economic growth could depend more on domestic capital expenditure, but growth may not be strong enough to meet the Bank of Japan's expectations," he said.

-Exports destined for China, Japan's largest trading partner, rose 5.9 percent in June from a year ago, compared with May's 1.1 percent annual increase as shipments of electronics and plastics rose, Finance Ministry data showed.
+Exports destined for China, Japan's largest trading partner, rose 5.9 percent in June from a year ago, compared with May's 1.1 percent annual increase as shipments of electronics and plastics rose.

 Shipments to Asia rose 10.1 percent year-on-year in June, versus a 3.3 percent annual increase in the previous month.